 (It’s really recommended that you check out the very informative video below, which sets out what you can do and how to do it.)

-In a statement co-founder, Aaron Wright, and team, said: ‘We’re bringing these early efforts together into one comprehensive offering, enabling anyone using OpenLaw Finance to create and issue security tokens, fixed income products (like bonds and other debt instruments), create smart derivatives, and tokenize commodities like carbon credits.
+In a statement co-founder, Aaron Wright, and team, said: ‘We’re bringing these early efforts together into one comprehensive offering, enabling anyone using OpenLaw Finance to create and issue security tokens, fixed income products (like bonds and other debt instruments for people in need who are looking for ways on how to make 100 dollars fast), create smart derivatives, and tokenize commodities like carbon credits.
 OpenLaw Finance is plugged into 0x’s blockchain-based decentralised exchange to quickly list tokens and has also deployed some basic AML/KYC related tools to ensure that only whitelisted addresses (or addresses not appearing on a blacklist) engage in financial transactions.’

 ‘Our new vertical is a leap beyond what exists in the market today — with existing blockchain-based financial platforms primarily focused on a narrow swath of the financial services industry (like real estate or security tokens), even though the act of creating and sending a token is about as exciting as sending an email in mid-1990s.
 Our initial offerings have some sample transactions, but OpenLaw Finance is infinitely extendable.
 Adding a new transaction or deal to OpenLaw finance is a snap.
 We provide generic tools to expand the types of deals involving digital assets,’ the team added.